paulwexler/opinions/on_coding/README.md

 Georg Polya’s brilliant book “How to Solve It” provides a set of techniques for how to solve mathematical problems that you have never encountered.
-It’s a way of thinking about math problems, not an exploration of particular mathematical topics.
+It’s a way of thinking about problems, not an exploration of particular mathematical topics.

 This write up is my effort